erinvdoyle/flowerfarm/README.md

   <img src="assets/images/screenshots/visit1.png" alt="" height="400"/>
   </p>

   - The Visit page contains a call to subscribe to the class schedule.
 The input box and a description of the classes offered is overlayed on a background image of a bouquet being arranged.
 The right half of the screen displays four images with border and padding such that they appear in the style of polaroid photographs.
-Each image is captioned to describe the class or farm activity they depict: Garden yoga, floral arrangement, family-friendly garden walks, and the on-site cafe.
+Each image is captioned to describe the class or farm attraction they depict: Garden yoga, floral arrangement, family-friendly garden walks, and the on-site cafe.
 These image cards flip on hover to reveal the class times and locations.

   <p align="center">
   <br><img src="/assets/images/screenshots/flowerfarm-polaroids.png" alt="two images in the style of polaroid photos" height="200"/><br>